Order the spring issue here

 Professor Mads Andenæs: "Assange is exposed to several human rights violations"

-WEBINAR: Oxford professor Liora Lazarus reminded of the situation for Julian Assange.
+WEBINAR: Oxford professor Liora Lazarus recalled the situation for Julian Assange.
 "Human rights are not for the flawless, but for all."

 Those with power and authority have always wanted to cut the whistleblowers